Smelliott94/nanoleaf-cli/README.md

 nanoleaf pair
 ```

-If you don't, you can find it with the devices MAC address (can be found on the nanoleaf controller) or enough of it to return a unique IP match.
+If you don't, you can find it with the devices MAC address (can be found on the nanoleaf controller) or enough of it to return a unique IP match:

+## Setup (unknown IP)
 **on Linux / MacOS**
 ```bash
 nanoleaf discover {MAC or MAC substring}